Classification of Quiver Hopf Algebras and Pointed Hopf Algebras of Type One: Introduction

 \section{\bf Introduction}

 Hopf algebras have important applications in mathematics and mathematical physics.
-Indeed, quasitriangular Hopf algebras gives rise to braided tensor categories through their categories of representations (see \cite{ ENO, EO}).
-Semisimple Hopf algebras and non-semisimple Hopf algebras are related to conformal field theories ( see \cite{Ga}).
+Indeed, quasi-triangular Hopf algebras give rise to braided tensor categories and Yang-Baxter equations of important applications in integrable systems and statistical mechanics (see. e.g. \cite{Majid90} and references therein).
+Semi-simple Hopf algebras and non-semisimple Hopf algebras are related to conformal field theories (see e.g. \cite{Ga}).

-The classification of Hopf algebras is the main object in research of Hopf algebras.
-So far, much important results have been obtained in the classification of finite dimensional pointed Hopf algebras (see \cite { AS98b, AS02, AS00, AS05, He04, He06, AZ07}).
-The classification of PM quiver Hopf algebras was completed by means of ramification system with characters ({\rm RSC} in short ) in \cite {ZZC04}.
-The classification of {\rm RSC}'s over symmetric group $\mathbb S_n$ with $n\not = 6$ was obtained in \cite {ZWW08}.
+Classification of Hopf algebras is a main objective in the research of Hopf algebras.
+So far, many important results have been obtained in the classification of finite dimensional pointed Hopf algebras (see e.g. \cite { AS98b, AS02, AS05, He04, AZ07}).
+Classification of PM quiver Hopf algebras was completed by means of ramification system with characters in \cite {ZZC04}.
+Classification of ramification systems with characters over the symmetric group $\mathbb S_n$ with $n\not = 6$ was obtained in \cite {ZWW08}.
 Irreducible Hopf bimodules over a finite group were described in \cite {DPR}.
-They correspond to pairs $(\mathcal O_s, \rho )$, where $\mathcal O_s$ is a conjugacy class containing $s$ in G and $\rho$ is an irreducible representation of the centralizer $G^s$ in G. This result has been reobtained and reproved several times; these data are used in a previous paper of Lusztig more or less in the same direction as in \cite {DPR}.
-The relation between bi-one arrow Nichols algebras and $\mathfrak{B}({\mathcal O}_s, \rho)$, which is the Nichols algebra corresponding to pairs $(\mathcal O_s, \rho )$, was given in \cite {ZZWC}.
+They correspond to pairs $(\mathcal O_s, \rho )$, where $\mathcal O_s$ is a conjugacy class containing $s$ in G and $\rho$ is an irreducible representation of the centralizer $G^s$ in G.

-In this paper, quiver Hopf algebras, Nichols algebras over group algebras and pointed Hopf algebras of type one are classified by means of ramification system with irreducible representations ({\rm RSR} in short ).
-As examples we classify ${\rm RSR}$'s over symmetric group $\mathbb S_n$ with $n \not=6.$
+In this paper, quiver Hopf algebras, Nichols algebras over group algebras and pointed Hopf algebras of type one are classified by means of ramification system with irreducible representations ({\rm RSR} in short).
+As examples we classify RSRs over symmetric group $\mathbb S_n$ with $n \not=6.$

-The quivers (see \cite { ARS95, CR02, CR97, ZZ07, {OZ04}} {Ri84} ) and the tensor algebras of Hopf bimodule (see \cite {Ni78, Wo89}) have widely been applied in representation theory, Hopf algebras and quantum groups.
-We use the quivers to describe Yetter-Drinfeld $kG$-modules, $kG$-Hopf bimodules, Nichols algebras in braided tensor category $^{kG}_{kG} {\mathcal YD}$, pointed Hopf algebras of type one and quiver Hopf algebras in this paper.
+Quivers \cite {CR02, CR97, ZZ07, OZ04} and tensor algebras of Hopf bimodules \cite{Ni78, Wo89} have widely been applied in representation theory, Hopf algebras and quantum groups.
+We use quivers to describe Yetter-Drinfeld $kG$-modules, $kG$-Hopf bimodules, Nichols algebras in braided tensor category $^{kG}_{kG} {\mathcal YD}$, pointed Hopf algebras of type one and quiver Hopf algebras.